noname72/AgenticPoker/docs/quickstart.md

 # Quickstart Guide

 ## Overview
 This guide will help you quickly set up and run your first AI poker game.
-The system simulates poker games between AI players powered by language models, with configurable strategies and personalities.
+The system simulates 5-card draw poker games between AI players powered by language models, with configurable strategies and personalities.

 ## Installation